 If you are just entering your sophomore year you can complete ROTC in 3 or 2 years.

 MSU students take Army ROTC courses for many reasons.
 Some just want to know more about the Army and learn what it is to be a commissioned officer.
 Some have already decided to earn their commission as a second lieutenant by participating actively in our program.
 But, regardless of your particular situation, starting Army ROTC at MSU as a freshman or sophomore is as easy as signing up for any other elective course at MSU.
 Simply add a section of either MS 110 (freshman level) or MS 210 (sophomore level) for the fall semester, or MS 120 or MS 220 respectively for the spring semester.
 You can enroll for one or two credits for each 100 or 200 level course.
 These are elective credits that will apply to your MSU degree.
 If you are unfamiliar with our programs and are just taking the class, you should take it for one credit.
 If you are applying for an Army ROTC scholarship, or are relatively certain you will be seeking a commission through our program, you should enroll for two credits.
-The second credit is for the lab that meets every other week on Tuesday from 4:00-6:00.
-Only active cadets seeking a commission will participate in the Tuesday lab.
+The second credit is for the lab that meets every other week on Tuesday from 3:00-5:00.
+Only students seriously considering a commission should participate in the Tuesday lab.
 Once enrolled in one of these Military Science electives you can take your time to become familiar with the different Army ROTC options available.
 You are under no obligation by simply taking the elective classes.
 If at any time you choose to become an active cadet in order to seek a commission, just let us know and well start working on getting you qualified.

 If you are a freshman or sophomore and have already completed your class schedule for the coming semester, you can add a Military Science class at any time until the completion of the drop/add period.